INTRODUCTION

 deep mysteries where Christ reveals characteristics of himself using symbols

 like those mentioned, while always leaving more to be said.
-"I am who I
+"I am who am" is an ongoing revelation throughout history of the

-As God does not spoon-feed us, he expects us to
+As God does not spoon-feed us, he expects us to use

-“I have much more to tell you, but you
+“I have much more to tell

-and will declare to you the things that are coming.”
-(John 16:12-13)
+what he hears, and will declare to you the things that are coming.”
+(John

 You will notice therefore, that when Jesus gives